Use these tips to quickly and efficiently declutter your home, so you are always ready for last-minute holiday visitors.

 Make necessities easily accessible for guests- Keep backups of bathroom necessities in a place where guests can easily find them.
 Add some scent, bring out the festive hand towels, and put some nice toiletries out that guests will feel welcome to use.

 Our living spaces can become quickly cluttered from, well, living.
-It can be hard to see where some of the clutter even is because you are in the area daily.
-To give yourself the right perspective on what guests will see when they enter their home, take a picture with your phone.
-Take the items from these areas and put them where they belong and create visually pleasing storage for things that need to stay put.
+It can be hard to see where some of the clutter is because you are in the area daily.
+Take a picture with your phone to give yourself the right perspective on what guests will see when they enter your home.
+Put the items from these areas where they belong and create visually pleasing storage for things that need to stay put.

 Too many holiday decorations can create clutter all on its own.
 Keep the embellishments to a minimum for a cleaner look.
 You don’t want your living spaces to look sterile, or completely hide the fact that people do live there, but you also don’t want things everywhere, all the time.
 Find that happy middle of cozy and tidy by decluttering daily and making sure everything has a designated home.